 To help you with those practical requirements of your holiday, we have pulled together useful Koh Mak information on hospitals, police, post, phones, money, internet and shopping.

 In brief, the island does have a central local clinic with a central main police station nearby.
-It does not yet have a bank or ATM.
+It does now also have an ATM.

 Mobile phone and internet coverage is very good, both in connections and speeds.

 We have also added a brief guide and further information on sandflies and box jellyfish.
 Neither of these problems need affect your holiday but we feel it best to be upfront about them so you are fully aware before you arrive.

 Hospital – Koh Mak Information

 Koh Mak has a small clinic on the road leading down to Ao Nid Pier and this can deal adequately with the usual day to day problems.
 More serious cases will involve transfer to Trat on the mainland, where there are two options, the public hospital or the private one, Bangkok Trat.
 Health insurance is strongly advised.
 Although the area has not 100% eradicated malaria, cases are extremely rare and anti-malarials should not be required.

 Koh Mak Clinic (Public) – 039 524 042, 089 093 4629, Emergency 1669

 Koh Mak Rescue – 087 905 5886

 Bangkok Trat Hospital (Private) – 039 532 735